 - Exploring new colours and shapes.
 With the many different types of toys available the baby can experiencing new visual stimulation.

 - Learning about fruit and vegetables.
-The Oli and Carol bath toys which we stock are in these shapes.
+The Oli and Carol toys which we stock are in these shapes.
 It gives them exposure to fruits and vegetables at a very young age.

 - Learning to clean up.
 When bath time is finished your baby will see you organise the toys and clean up.
 Hopefully, this will be a habit ingrained with them in later years.

 When can I start using them?

 You can start using toys in the bath from the very first day.
 Although your baby might be just as excited by being in the water.
 You may want to start off with something basic like the floatie or cups.
 However, when the baby gets to six months they will start to enjoy them more.

 Types of Toys

 There is a large selection of toys for toddlers and babies to choose from.
 We have outlined some of the types below;

 - Rubber Duck – The most famous and recognised baby toy would be the yellow rubber duck.
 Oli and Carol make this modern-day version which is super cute!

 - Thermometer – A thermometer toy is a must-have.
 So much so we have included it in our baby essentials list.
 The thermometer toys will make sure the water is at the correct temperature before putting the baby in the bath.